-Т.,,,,, Alert Message Section Support Message Term Definition REPORT START Alert Query Report Search start time of the alert query.
-The information is provided in DD HHMM MON YY format where DD is day of month, HH is the hour in UTC, MM is minutes, MON is month and YY is year.
-RLS PROVIDER Alert Data Block Indicates which satellite constellation that provides the return link service, and is listed as GALILEO, GLONASS or UNKNOWN.
-Only provided when the beacon type is Return Link.
-SARSAT DATA USED TO RESOLVE INCIDENT Incident Feedback Request RESOLVE INCIDENT Possible answers are provided below.
+Town Alert Message Section Support Message Term Definition REPORT START Alert Query Report Search start time of the alert query.
+The in MON YY format where DD is day of mon minutes, MON is month and YY is year.
+RLS PROVIDER Alert Data Block Indicates which satellite constellation that listed as GALILEO, GLONASS or UNKN type is Return Link. - SARSAT DATA USED TO Incident Feedback Request RESOLVE INCIDENT Possible answers are provided below.
 "YES ONLY NOTIFICATION" "YES FIRST NOTIFICATION" "YES ASSISTED" "NO" SAT Alert Data Block, Support Data Block Alert Query Report The satellite that detected the beacon, identified by three characters.
-For MEOSAR alerts, the value is "MEO".
-For LEOSAR and GEOSAR alerts, the first character identifies the type of satellite, as described in Table 3.2.9 and the remaining two digits are the satellite number.
+For MEOSAR alerts, the value is "MEO."
+For LEOSAR and GEOSAR alerts, the letter or letters identify the type of satellite, as described in Table 3.2.9, and the remaining digits are the satellite number.
 Doppler location can only be generated from beacon burst data received from COSPAS and SARSAT satellites, which are polar orbiting.
 On occasion, Doppler location may not be generated for beacons detected by polar orbiting satellites, because an insufficient number of usable beacon bursts were detected.
 SEARCH FREQ Alert Query Report Frequency of the signal or beacon include frequencies.
-Set to "406" for 406 MHz be SECONDARY SRR Beacon Registration Data Block Beacon Registration The secondary SRR (RCC, MCC or SPOC vessel on which the EPIRB or SSAS is ca which the ELT is carried · - SERIAL NUM Beacon Decode Data Block The unique serial number of the beacon (s protocol national use USA serialized FGE and national use in document C/S T.001 (manufacturer, model and (US defined) serialized protocol national use in document C/S T.001 (manufacturer). s, the 40 bits allocated for serial number i.e., bits $44 - 83$) are used to identify the
+Set to "406" for 406 MHz be SECONDARY SRR Beacon Registration Data Block Beaco on Registration The secondary SRR (RCC, MCC or SPOC) responsible for the home port of the vessel on which the EPIRB or SSAS is carried or the airport of the aircraft on which the ELT is carried SERIAL NUM Beacon Decode Data Block The unique serial number of the beacon (s protocol national use USA serialized FGE and national use in document C/S T.001 (manufacturer, model and (US defined) serialized serialized FGE and national use in document C/S T.001 (manufacturer). is, the 40 bits allocated for serial number i.e., bits $44 - 83$) are used to identify the